-Founder and fearless leader of Model Majority.
+Founder and Executive Producer of Model Majority.
 Veronica is an award-winning director/actor/writer and comedian.
 You may have seen her on TV or teaching people about Yellow Fever at comedy clubs around NYC.
-She loves rehabbing dogs and eating.
-She hates guys who tell her to smile.
-Check out her webseries Subway: The Series, which is on Marie Claire's list of "Webseries You'll Want to Ditch Netflix for" www.SubwayTheSeries.com
+She loves rehabbing rescue dogs and hates guys who tell her to smile.
+Check out her internationally acclaimed webseries Subway: The Series, which is on Marie Claire's list of "Webseries You'll Want to Ditch Netflix for" www.SubwayTheSeries.com

 For more about Veronica go to www.iVeronicaDang.com

 Carol first fell in love with acting in the 4th grade when she got the lead role in her class play, which started her on the path to becoming...a sorta working artist?
 She is the ditziest smart person you will ever meet and is as comfortable as the vapid valley girl as she is as the nerdy Asian girl...but has the most fun being the bitchy girl.

 Outside of Model Majority, Carol can be seen as Luanne in Banana Zakary (Point Lookout Film Festival Best Concept, Grove Film Festival Best Film), co-starring as Karen Chang on the web-series Bougie Betty, as Penny on another web-series, Math Warriors, or looking annoyed and shocked in the background of random TV shows.
 She at times freelances as a video editor, director, and producer.
 Carol also bakes pastries, buys too much makeup, and is a nail polish addict.